|

 • Organizations such as the Alzheimer Society of Canada

-• Often, family and friends want to help.
-They just do not know how.
-As a caregiver, you can make it easy on them – and yourself – by always having a list of assignments ready, like preparing meals, picking up a few things at the grocery, going on a walk with the senior, or staying with him or her from time-to-time.
+• Often, family and friends want to help; they just don’t know how.
+As a caregiver, you can make it easier on them—and yourself—by keeping a list of tasks ready, such as preparing meals, picking up a few things at the grocery store, going for a walk with your loved one, or staying with them from time to time.

-Before planning respite care, be sure to talk with your loved one about it, explaining the up side for everyone.
-To help your loved one accept the idea, be sure to involve him or her in making the arrangements.
+Before planning respite care, talk with your loved one about it, explaining the upside for everyone.
+To help your loved one accept the idea, involve them in making the arrangements.

-Respite care helps the primary caregiver keep her life in balance and ends up benefiting the caregiver, the loved one she’s caring for and her family.
+Respite care helps a primary caregiver keep life in balance and benefits everyone involved—the caregiver, the loved one, and the family.

 How to Care for Yourself and Prevent Caregiver Burnout

-Besides scheduling regular respites, Comfort Keepers recommends that you practice the following to relieve stress and maintain optimal health:
+Besides scheduling regular respites, Comfort Keepers recommends the following to relieve stress and maintain optimal health:

 • Exercise—make it part of your schedule for added energy.